First high pass to Haute Asco

 • Arrival

-If flying to Corsica, your trip begins at Bastia airport, and is designed to meet any flight arriving in Bastia before 1300 hrs on the Sunday.
-You can also choose to arrive in Bastia the evening beforehand and then meet the group at Bastia airport for the transfer to Calvi.
-We cannot collect you in Bastia town as it is not en route to Calvi.
-Alternatively, you may prefer to fly direct to Calvi and meet us at the group hotel, particularly those coming from the UK, as there is a direct flight from Stansted to Calvi every Sunday.
+If you decide to fly you will travel to Bastia airport where we will collect you on the Sunday.
+You can also choose to arrive the evening before and meet the group at Bastia airport for the transfer to Calvi.
+Alternatively, you may prefer to fly direct to Calvi and meet at the group hotel, particularly those coming from the UK, as there is a direct flight from Gatwick to Calvi.

 Arrival at Bastia Airport

-For those joining us at the airport, you will meet the group between 1100 hrs - 1300 hrs, depending on people's flight times.
-We will communicate the meeting time once we know everyone's flight details, usually about two weeks before departure.
-If everyone arrives on an early flight, we will depart early.
+For those joining at the airport, you will meet the group between 1100 hrs - 1300 hrs, depending on flight times.
+We will let you know the meeting time when we have everyone's flight details, usually about two weeks before departure.
+If everyone arrives on an earlier flight, we will depart early.

-There is quite a large choice of airports from which to fly to Bastia: if the UK flights don't work for you, then you can look at arriving from Paris, Nice, Marseille, Toulouse, Lyon, Lille, Vienna and Basel.
-Skyscanner is a great website to look at flight options.
+There is a choice of airports in terms of flying to Bastia: if the UK flights don't work for you, then you can look at arriving from Paris, Nice, Marseille, Toulouse, Lyon, Lille, Vienna and Basel.
+Skyscanner gives various options.

-Bastia Airport is 17 km (10.6 miles) from the town centre, so decide whether you want to stay near the airport (and therefore near the beach), or in a town-centre hotel.
+Bastia Airport is 17 km (10.6 miles) from the town centre.
 If you’re staying near the airport, then we recommend Hotel Poretta, Hotel Le Lido or Chez Walter.
-Or for a treat, then the lovely Hotel Pineto in Biguglia, next to the sea which is 9km (5.6 miles) from the airport.
+Or Hotel Pineto in Biguglia, next to the sea, which is 9km (5.6 miles) from the airport.

 Buses run (infrequently) from the airport to Bastia centre.